florinbasca/newstrat/tradeideas.md

   - covered calls
   - sell iron condors
   - check hard to borrow fees against synth (options) pricing (over 1 month timeframe)
+  - look at all spreads, greeks, get outliers
 - trade around key dates, 1st and 15 of month, holidays, dividend dates
 - pairs
+- use M2 data as signal
+- predict CPI by using commodities, RE and rents indexes